Ddasunsandeepa/laptop_price_predictor_project/README.md

 # 🚀 Laptop Price Predictor Project

-This is a **Machine Learning project** that predicts laptop prices based on various features.
+This is a **Machine Learning project** that predicts laptop prices based on various features..
 The project is fully **containerized** using **Miniforge, Conda, and Mamba**, so you don’t need to install Python or libraries locally.
 It runs seamlessly in **VS Code Dev Containers**, including **Jupyter notebooks** and the **Flask web app**.